 China for long has stressed on a fact that the world economy is too American and European focussed and a strong reliance on such developed countries have led to a global recession.
 Charles Robertson, an emerging market economist at Renaissance Capital ,London says that it would take years for the BRICS version to “create a staff of economists and experience professionals” who could manage such bailouts.The meeting in Durban saw BRICS establishing a system that would bypass the dollar and other currencies.A development bank will be formed to create infrastructure funding worth $4.5trillion which is a challenge to the western projects.
 The only unresolved matters are the location of the headquarters of the bank and the seed capital required for the operations and start-up of the development bank.Analysts believe that the bank will be dominated largely by China since it is the world’s second largest economy and twenty times larger than South Africa’s and four times larger than Russia’s and India’s.With diversified interests and wide geographical disparities, it would be interesting to watch the BRICS share and follow goals that are set to compete with the objectives of World Bank.

-However, in this case the common goals seem a bit hazy and the reason for coming together to compete with the likes of World Bank and IMF seem more clear and strong.With different kinds of economies, political agendas,foreign policy aims and contrast forms of government, BRICS struggles to agree on many issues like overhauling institutions.
+the reason for coming together to compete with the likes of World Bank and IMF seem more clear and strong.With different kinds of economies, political agendas,foreign policy aims and contrast forms of government, BRICS struggles to agree on many issues like overhauling institutions.
 Not only this, but also they hardly invest in one another and continue to give preferences to their neighboring countries and the developed economies.

 However, Goldman Sachs economist, Jim O’ Neill, the man who coined BRICS in 2001 has other views regarding the BRICS.
 He says that BRICS is still the next big thing at least in the next 10 years and by 2035 the BRICS nations will be as big as the industrialized nations of G7.Whether these nations are together for a common purpose to fight against recession or for selfish reasons like dumping cheap goods in the member countries still remains a big question and definitely worth the wait!